MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/create-linux-virtual-machine-azure-cli.md

 ## Create a virtual machine resource

 1. Enter the Azure CLI command at a terminal to create an Azure resource of a Linux virtual machine.
-The Azure Cloud Shell provides [Nano](https://www.nano-editor.org/dist/latest/nano.html#Editor-Basics) as a text editor.
-The command adds the local cloud-init and generates the SSH keys for you.
+The command creates the VM from the cloud-init file and generates the SSH keys for you.
 The running command displays where the keys are stored.

     ```azurecli
     az vm create \